-After graduate school, Laura became responsible for the painting program at Northern Kentucky University, as an Assistant Professor in Painting.
-She moved to Santa Fe with her husband in 2000.
-Associate Professor of Painting and Foundations at Santa Fe Community College, she serves as Program Head for Drawing, Painting and ARTS.
+After graduate school, Laura became responsible for the painting program at Northern Kentucky University, as an assistant professor in painting.
+She moved to Santa Fe with her husband, in 2000.
+Currently she is an Associate Professor of Drawing, Painting and Foundations at Santa Fe Community College in Santa Fe, New Mexico.

 To say that we are human-centric is the

 We are human-centric, and have been for a very very long time.

 Central in our destructive infestation, yet so un-essential.

 We spiral on; our progress is tediously repetitive.